eslavnov/pylips/README.md

 ## Change log

+### 1.3.2 - 2021-01-30
+**Fixed**
+- Pylips now won't crash on older models (API version 1; most of the commands will work but not all)

 ### 1.3.1 - 2021-01-17
 **Changed**
 - API documention moved from the wiki to the repo.
 Please feel free to send PRs with improvements!

 **Fixed**
 - Malformed JSON in MQTT commands is now properly handled
-- Imroved error handling in API version discovery process
+- Improved error handling in API version discovery process

 ### 1.3.0 - 2020-12-13
 **Added**